Coconut Lime Cupcakes

 Hollow out the cupcakes and fill:

-Can’t fill cupcakes without a cavern to fill!
-I outline some tips down below for an easier time cutting those centers out, but you can use either an apple corer or a serrated steak knife.
-Since I don’t have an apple corer, I use a serrated.
-Cold cupcakes are definitely better, so I will make the curd and the cupcakes the night before and allow both to chill in the fridge.
-What’s important with hollowing out is that you want a good amount of filling without completely removing the cake.
-Don’t hollow out too much where your bottoms and sides are no longer stable.
+To hollow the cupcakes you can use either a melon baller, ring cutter, or a serrated steak knife, and I prefer serrated knives because a cone shaped cavern gives you filling in every bite.
+Cold cupcakes are easier, so I will make the curd and the cupcakes the night before so that both can chill in the fridge overnight.
+But, what’s important with hollowing out cupcakes is that you want a good amount of filling without completely removing the stability of the bottom and sides of the cupcakes.

 Once you have your cupcakes all hollowed out, you can opt into brushing with some lime juice, tequila, or rum if you want get a little fancy.
 If not, you can dive into filling.
 Using a pastry bag or spoon, fill the cupcakes just slightly above the top of the cupcake, but make sure it isn’t spilling out!
 Set aside while you prepare the meringue.